vladsaniuk/golang-for-devops-and-cloud-engineers/README.md

 4) validating JWT token exp claim, if it still valid
 5) package the whole thing to be modular
 6) unit tests for all methods

+## rate-limiting
+Implements:
+1) go routines
+2) time ticker
+3) send async http requests to API at a constant rate of 5 per sec